Selected departures in September and October 2019

 Transfer to the airport for your return flight.

 The price of this holiday is per person based on two people sharing a room.
 Single rooms are available at the relevant supplement.
-The price includes: five nights’ accommodation with breakfast; all tours as mentioned; airport departure taxes; return flights and hotel transfers; all coach travel as mentioned; the services of a Riviera Travel tour manager and an expert local walking guide.
+The price includes: seven nights’ accommodation with breakfast and four dinners; all tours as mentioned; airport departure taxes; return flights and hotel transfers; all coach travel as mentioned; the services of a Riviera Travel tour manager and an expert local walking guide.

 Experience Florence by night in a classic Fiat 500 - from £89 per person